polo3217/NJOY_ABLE/README.md

 ------------------------------------------------------------------------
 ## Additional information

-Developed at ETH Zuerich and Paul-Scherrer-Institure, Switzerland
+Developed at ETH Zuerich and Paul-Scherrer-Institute, Switzerland

 ------------------------------------------------------------------------